AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 <img src="screenshots/mac/vscode_download.png" alt="Visual Studio Code Download Page" width="500">

-Click on either the large "Mac" link to download VS Code to download the correct version for your system (this should be automatically detected).
+Click on either the "Mac" link to download VS Code.

 VS Code will now download as a `.zip` file.
 Depending on your browser and settings, this may decompress automatically.